Lockheed Martin Corporation Retirement Plan

 What This Means for You

-Lockheed Martin Corporation Retirement Plan is in excellent financial health at 79% funded.
+Lockheed Martin Corporation Retirement Plan is in good financial health at 79% funded.
 This means for every dollar the plan owes in future benefits, it has 79 cents in assets to cover it.
 This plan is also covered by the PBGC, providing an additional safety net.
 Participants in this plan have relatively low risk of benefit reductions.

 Year-by-Year Funding